Health care administration salaries vary based on many factors. Find out how much professionals earn across the industry.

 As with other health care professions, the job outlook for health care administrators is very positive.

-According to the US Bureau of Labor Statistics (BLS), for example, the number of jobs for medical and health services managers is projected to grow by 29 percent between 2023 and 2033, resulting in approximately 61,400 new job openings a year throughout the decade [1].
-Furthermore, this number only includes health care administration positions within a managerial capacity, so the actual number of new jobs for all positions in the field is likely to be even higher.
+According to the US Bureau of Labor Statistics (BLS), for example, the number of jobs for medical and health services managers is projected to grow by 23 percent between 2024 and 2034, resulting in approximately 62,100 new job openings a year throughout the decade [2].

 A few reasons for this positive outlook are an aging population in need of medical care and nursing home facilities, increased demand for medical professionals, and advances in medical and health care technologies.